ivy-llc/ivy/docs/partial_source/deep_dive/11_function_arguments.rst

 Nearly all the functions in the `Array API Standard convention`_ have strictly positional-only and keyword-only arguments, with an exception of few :code:`creation` functions such as :code:`ones(shape, *, dtype=None, device=None)` , :code:`linspace(start, stop, /, num, *, dtype=None, device=None, endpoint=True)` etc.
-The rationale behind this is purely convention.
+The rationale behind this is purely a convention.
 The :code:`shape` argument is often passed as a keyword, while the :code:`nums` argument in :code:`linspace` is often passed as a keyword for improved understandability of the code.